aardappel/lobster/docs/source/language_reference.md

     -   vector : a dynamically sized array of any Lobster values, constructed with square brackets surrounding 0 or more comma separated values, e.g.
-        `[ 1, 2, 3 ]`.
-May be dereferenced for reading/writing using indices
+        `[ 1, 2, 3 ]` for which the element type is also surrounded in square
-        (e.g. `a[0]`).
+        brackets, e.g. `[int]`.
+May be dereferenced for reading/writing using indices (e.g. `a[0]`).
 Vectors may be typed by being suffixed by `::type`, which will require all elements to be of that type (also useful to force a type on an empty list).